CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 ### 1.1 Introduction

 This module considers the basic security features of the Domain Name System (DNS) and the servers required for this purpose.
 DNS is a network service that is used to transform host names of IT systems into IP addresses.
 Normally, a hostname is searched for the corresponding IP address (forward resolution).
 If, however, the IP address is known and the host name is searched, this is called backward resolution.
 DNS can be compared to a phonebook that resolves names not into phone numbers but into IP addresses.
 Which names belong to which IP addresses is managed in the domain namespace.
 This is hierarchical and is provided by DNS servers.
 DNS servers manage the domain name space on the Internet, but they are also often used in the institution's internal network.
 By default, so-called resolvers are installed on users' computers, which are used to make requests to DNS servers and return information about the domain namespace in response.
-The term DNS server stands for the software used in the actual sense, but is usually also used as a synonym for the computer on which this software is operated.
+The term DNS server literally stands for the software used, but is usually also used as a synonym for the computer on which this software is operated.

 DNS servers can be distinguished according to their tasks, there are basically two different types: Advertising DNS server and Resolving DNS server.
 Advertising DNS servers are usually responsible for processing requests from the Internet.
 Resolving DNS servers, on the other hand, process requests from the internal network.